Pay Transparency Rewards & Risks: How To Do It Right?

 Pay transparency is one of the most hotly debated topics.
 It is because it isn’t rare for two people with the same qualifications to be earning different salaries for the same position.
 Nobody would have known a decade or two ago since salaries were considered a taboo conversation subject.

-However, today’s workforce doesn’t follow the same rules, and salary discussions are more open.
-Almost 40% of the responders to this survey said that they had discussed their salary with at least one other co-worker.
+However, today’s workforce doesn’t follow the same rules, and salary discussions are more open and more legislation is coming into place.
+Almost 40% of the responders to a Blind survey said that they had discussed their salary with at least one other co-worker.

 It is becoming more common for companies to be transparent about this.
 Glitch, for instance, decided to share salary ranges for each of the roles.
 This move toward transparency has been beneficial, according to their CEO.
 It created trust between employees and the company.
 Including a salary range in the job description also increased the application rate and earned the company praise on social media.